Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Methods

 In this study, the key dimensions we project down to are precisely the variables that participants are allowed to control with sliders: total investment in wind power, solar, heat storage (both overground water tank and geothermal), hydrogen storage (including storage tanks, electrolysers and fuel cells) as well as the total cost of green fuel imports (including ammonia, biogas and pellets).
+These five dimensions were identified as key technologies for the energy transition in Longyearbyen based on the transition plan, developed by the community council on request by the Norwegian Ministry of Petroleum and Energy (now Ministry of Energy) \cite{grotteEnergiplanLongyearbyenEnergiomstilling2023}.
+The transition plan evaluated different technological alternatives for electricity and heat supply in Longyearbyen, taking local needs and resource availability into account.
+Although the transition plan compared the alternatives with the existing diesel generators, we excluded diesel as an MGA dimension and slider (as well as reverting to the old coal power plant) based on the political decisions that Longyearbyen should support and be in line with Norway's climate targets for 2030 and 2050 \cite{thenorwegianministryofjusticeandpublicsecurityMeldSt262024,grotteEnergiplanLongyearbyenEnergiomstilling2023}.
+However, the existing diesel generators are still present in the model and do generate electricity.
+The high operational expenses means that it primarily acts as a back-up, in the absence of (cheaper) alternatives.

 We chose a maximum slack level of 125\% to allow vastly different system configurations; country-level studies often use lower values instead, with one hindcasting study concluding in historic deviations from the cost-optimum of 9--24\% in the UK \cite{trutnevyteDoesCostOptimization2016}).
-The method presented in Grochowicz et al. \cite{grochowiczIntersectingOptimalSpaces2023} leads to an approximation of the near-optimal space by a specified number of boundary vertices --- the above paper using 150 optimisations.
+The method presented in Grochowicz et al. \cite{grochowiczIntersectingNearoptimalSpaces2023} leads to an approximation of the near-optimal space by a specified number of boundary vertices --- the above paper using 150 optimisations.
 For the interpolation of metrics to work well, this study is based instead on a total of 56,050 optimisations at a number of different slack levels between 0 and 125\%.
 This way, we obtain near-optimal solutions (for which metrics can be computed) throughout the interior and not only on the boundary of the near-optimal space.